 After completing our tour in Caversham Wildlife Park, we headed to the Houghton winery.
 This winery is located in the eastern part of Perth metropolitan area, and to the north of industrial area of Guildford.
-Back then the area was largely undeveloped.
+Back then the area around there was largely rural.
 There were mostly bushes, with some small settlements.
 These days, there are several housing suburbs as well as a resort hotel complete with a large golf course in the area.

 The current welcome sign of Houghton winery.
 I can’t recall if there was such structure back in 1997.

-We arrive in the winery and were greeted by a guide from the winery complex.
+We arrived in the winery and were greeted by a guide from the winery complex.
 She took us around the winery and watching how good quality wines are produced.
 I can’t recall what exactly did we saw back then, I think we were taken around “wine cellar” where barrels filled with wine are stored, so it will mature the wine, as well as seeing machinery where matured wines are processed and packed into the bottle.

 The reception building of Houghton winery.

 Now the highlight of our visit to this winery is sampling wines.
 Everyone, except me, was all excited, because they can sample many of the finest wine for free.
 They also provide cheese and crackers to accompany the wine.
 The Swiss were overjoyed by what were provided and they feasted on it.
 The Asian students sampled some wines.
 Some seem to enjoy, but some were deterred by its bitter taste.
-Since I’m a teetotaler, I decided not to drink any, and just enjoying the cheese (who were actually expensive cheese).
+Since I’m a teetotaler, I decided not to drink any, and just enjoying the cheese (who were actually expensive cheese)..

 Wine tasting session at Houghton winery.
 Milo and Heinz can be seen on the right.

 After wine sampling, we were given free time to explore the winery complex.
-I remember I, Alvin, and Hudi went to the café in the complex to have lunch.
+I remember I, Alvin, and Hudi went to the café to have lunch.
 I browsed the menu with caution, because I must avoid any item that contains pork.
 After searching for a few while, I eventually ordered a menu like Beef Stroganoff with pastry topping.
 Alvin ordered fish & chips, while Hudi choose burger and beer.